 Find Your Fall Fashion

-Fall is the season for some of the best fashion.
 It’s time to stow away the bathing suits and dig out your warmer clothes.
-From boots, booties and fuzzy socks, to hats, scarves and cozy sweaters, there are so many options to love.
-Classics like flannel and denim are always in season for fall, and layering is a breeze.
-When heading outside, throw on your favorite jacket and don’t forget your mask/face covering, as many Northeastern states have mask mandates.
+From boots, booties and fuzzy socks, to hats, scarves and cozy sweaters, fall is cozy season.
+Classics like flannel and denim are always in style for fall, and layering is a breeze.
+When heading outside, throw on your favorite jacket.
+And don’t forget your mask; the CDC still recommends wearing face coverings in public, indoor places.

 Fall wouldn’t be fall without foliage.
-Go on a nature walk, hike or bike ride, or take a drive to marvel at the fiery colors of autumn leaves.
+Go on a nature-filled walk, hike or bike ride, or take a drive to marvel at the fiery colors of autumn leaves.
 The Northeast is home to a wide array of trees and beautiful forests.
-Leaves fall like natural confetti anywhere from mid-to-late September through October, depending on your state, so there’s plenty of opportunities to catch the different hues the fall season has to offer.
-Check out these photography tips for capturing fall foliage.
+Leaves fall like natural confetti anywhere from mid-to-late September through October, depending on your state.
+Try out these photography tips to capture the show.

 Bake Something Seasonal